Buzut/steroids/README.md

 * set up WordPress admin user, email and password, project name and url,
 * finally install Steroids theme and remove default themes.

+Also, `livereload` is ready to be used.
+Just set the `IS_DEV` constant to true in your `wp-config.php` by adding this line `define('IS_DEV', true)`.

+Last but not least, if you want to take advantage of linting from stylelint and eslint, you'll have to install their respective plugins in your code editor.

 ## Features

 ### HTML5